Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 Birds at the Flamingo Gardens

-The Flamingo Gardens spans over 60 acres of botanical gardens and wildlife sanctuaries making it one of the top things to see in Fort Lauderdale for sure.
+The Flamingo Gardens spans over 60 acres of botanical gardens and wildlife sanctuaries, making it one of the top things to see in Fort Lauderdale for sure.
 It holds over 3,000 tropical and subtropical plants and trees.
-Also, the sanctuary houses more than 90 native species which is the largest collection in Florida.
+Also, the sanctuary houses more than 90 native species, which is the largest collection in Florida.

 Flamingo Gardens even has the largest tree in the Sunshine State.
 Expect to see alligators, bobcats, eagles, peacocks, flamingos, and much more native Florida wildlife during your visit.